 They allow you to control their screen time, content type, accessible websites, and many other aspects to protect them against distractions.
 Linux comes with some great parental control settings, just like any other major operating system.
 But if you want more advanced controls, then there are some Linux parental control tools you should check out.

 Best Parental Control Software for Linux

-Timekpr-nExT is free to use screen time limiting software for Linux.
+Timekpr-nExT is free-to-use screen time limiting software for Linux.
 It has a beautiful GTK based graphical user interface for the controller dashboard.
-You can use this on any major desktop environments.
+You can use this on any major desktop environment.
 This tool can limit the usage time for different accounts and log them out automatically after the session expires.

 It provides a separate user dashboard for individual accounts to track their remaining time right onto the desktop.
 You might have heard the name of the famous parental controlling tool for Linux named Timekpr revived.
 After the retirement of that tool, Timekpr-nExT came as a fork with some additional features.

 Key Features of Timekpr-nExT

 - It features three individual modules named Server, Client, and Admin for different types of user accounts.